What is cash value life insurance?

 Frequently asked questions

-If you don’t want your death benefits to decrease, you have to pay back any amount you withdraw.
 If you’re fine with your death benefits decreasing, you can withdraw any amount you’ve put into your cash value savings account.

 Yes, guaranteed issue life insurance policies have tax-deferred savings accounts that accumulate interest.